Skip to main content

 • Digestible classes that fit around your lab schedule – they are mornings-only on Zoom

-• Low-cost training, significantly more affordable than other courses – just £150 per week for BSI members
+• Low-cost training, significantly more affordable than other courses – just £390 for BSI members

 • Sought-after skills that will expand your career prospects – add it to your CV!